Authorship of Frankenstein

 Since the initial publication of Mary Wollstonecraft Shelley's novel Frankenstein; or, The Modern Prometheus in 1818, there has existed uncertainty about the extent to which Mary Shelley's husband, Percy Bysshe Shelley, contributed to the text.
-While the novel was conceived and mainly written by Mary, Percy is known to have provided input in editing and publishing the manuscript.
-Some critics have alleged that Percy had a greater role—even the majority role—in the creation of the novel, though mainstream scholars have generally dismissed these claims as exaggerated or unsubstantiated.
-Based on a transcription of the original manuscript, it is currently believed that Percy contributed between 4,000 and 5,000 words to the 72,000 word novel.
+Percy is known to have provided input in editing and publishing the manuscript; while most mainstream scholars believe this input to mostly be that of an editor, some scholars have looked at the possibility that Percy had a major creative contribution as well.
+Based on a transcription of the original manuscript, it is currently believed that Percy contributed about 3,000 words to the 72,000-word novel.

 Background

 The first edition of Frankenstein; or, The Modern Prometheus was published anonymously on January 1, 1818 in London, with only a dedication to Mary Shelley's father, William Godwin.
 Several reviewers at the time—including Sir Walter Scott, writing for Blackwood's Edinburgh Magazine—incorrectly assumed Percy (Godwin's son-in-law) to be the author.
 In his communication with the book's publisher, Percy denied any role whatsoever in the writing of the book, and said that the manuscript had been "consigned to my care by a friend".